lsst-dm/dmtn-271/index.rst

 - ``header``: a single-column single-row compressed-JSON blob with the format version, collection metadata, and quantum and dataset counts.
 - ``bipartite_edges``: a single-column single-row compressed-JSON blob with an edge list for the dataset-quantum-dataset graph (using internal integer IDs).
 - ``quantum``: per-quantum provenance.
 See :ref:`aggregation-quanta-table`
-Operations on aggregation graphs also require reading components of the predicted graph or wire graph they were constructed from.
 - ``dataset``: per-dataset provenance.
 See :ref:`aggregation-dataset-table`.

 Operations on aggregation graphs also require reading some components of the original predicted quantum graph.